Competition Dates for 2023

 - Meetings indicated with an asterisk (*) are Zoom meetings.
 Only digital images can be submitted for these competitions

-At any of the monthly competitions you may enter an image in the set theme competitions (print or digital competition) or you may enter an image in the open competitions (print or digital).
-Across all competitions for the month, you may enter up to two images.
+At any of the monthly image challenges you may enter an image in the set theme competitions (print or digital competition) or you may enter an image in the open competitions (print or digital).
+Across all image challenges for the month, you may enter up to two images.

 The themes are: